 REIT Tax Risk for REIT Subsidiaries.
-The REIT Subsidiary and any REIT subsidiary the Fund may form in the future (each, including the REIT Subsidiary, a "REIT subsidiary") will elect to be taxed as REITs beginning with the first year in which they commence material operations.
+The REIT Subsidiaries and any REIT subsidiary the Fund may form in the future (each, including the REIT Subsidiaries, a "REIT subsidiary") will elect to be taxed as REITs beginning with the first year in which they commence material operations.
 In order for each subsidiary to qualify and maintain its qualification as a REIT, it must satisfy certain requirements set forth in the Code and Treasury Regulations that depend on various factual matters and circumstances.
-The Fund and the Adviser intend to cause the REIT Subsidiary and any future REIT subsidiaries to structure their activities in a manner designed to satisfy all of these requirements.
+The Fund and the Adviser intend to cause the REIT Subsidiaries and any future REIT subsidiaries to structure their activities in a manner designed to satisfy all of these requirements.
 However, the application of such requirements is not entirely clear, and it is possible that the Internal Revenue Service ("IRS") may interpret or apply those requirements in a manner that jeopardizes the ability of such REIT subsidiary to satisfy all of the requirements for qualification as a REIT.

-If the REIT Subsidiary fails to qualify as a REIT for any taxable year and it does not qualify for certain statutory relief provisions, it will be subject to U.S. federal income tax on its taxable income at the applicable corporate income tax rate.
-In addition, it will generally be disqualified from treatment as a REIT for the four taxable years following any taxable year in which it fails to qualify as a REIT.
+If the REIT Subsidiaries fail to qualify as a REIT for any taxable year and do not qualify for certain statutory relief provisions, they will be subject to U.S. federal income tax on their taxable income at the applicable corporate income tax rate.
+In addition, they will generally be disqualified from treatment as a REIT for the four taxable years following any taxable year in which they fail to qualify as a REIT.